omegion/RFID-Security-Access-Control-System/README.md

 # Introduction

 This project is created for a semester work.
-You can use the code to implement on own project or standalone project work.
+You can use the code to implement on your own project or standalone project work.

 # Abstract